gsychi/64CrazyhouseDeepLearning/README.md

 # 64CrazyhouseDeepLearning
 A deep learning Crazyhouse chess program that uses a Monte Carlo Tree Search (MCTS) based evaluation system and reinforcement to enhance its play style.
-Created in Taipei and Phillips Exeter Academy.
+Created as an individual project by a high school student.

 Information on the inner workings and the code breakdown can be found on the blog post [here](https://ftlearning.wordpress.com/2018/08/13/64-a-crazyhouse-learning-project/).